ali-ghanbari/object-utils/README.md

 // ref1 holds the reference to an object of type MyClass Wrapped w1 = Wrapper.wrapObject(ref1);
 ```
-Easy!
+Quite easy, right?
 Now, you can treat `w` as an object that can be turned
 into sequence of bytes and you can invoke `equals` and `hashCode`
 methods on it (so it can be used in hash tables).